centreon/centreon-archived/doc/en/api/clapi/objects/broker_cfg.rst

 event_queue_max_size     Event queue max size (when number is reached,
                          temporary output will be used).

-retention_path           Path for retention and temporary files
+cache_directory          Path for cache files

 daemon                   Module or Daemon (0 or 1)